Corstiaan84/Fluxmatix.Mobile/README.md

 What's in there:

-  * An abstraction for a cross platform caching of simple data and settings
+  * An abstraction for a cross platform caching system for simple data and settings
   * An caching implementation using Xamarin's own cross platform SettingsPlugin
   * Models and abstractions
   * An attempt to create a more simple approach to working with time zone's in c# (experimental!)